pyx-industries/julee/docs/architecture/solutions/modules.rst

 - You control execution
 - Your worker is the supply chain actor

-**Supply chain perspective:** The embedded module's code becomes part of your composition.
+**Supply chain perspective:** The embedded module's code becomes part of your use case.
 From a supply chain perspective, **you** (your worker) are the actor performing the work, even though you're using third-party code.

 Dispatched Modules
 ~~~~~~~~~~~~~~~~~~